top of page

 6. Stay Connected — But Authentically

 Humans are wired for connection.
-Yet in today's world of relentless digital noise, that sense of connection so often becomes superficial-more about likes than actual listening.
+Yet in today's world of relentless digital noise, that sense of connection often becomes superficial—more about likes than actual listening.

 If you're someone for whom social energy is a chore, know that even small moments of genuine connection—a smile at a neighbor, a kind message, a hug—can restore emotional reserves.